 Assisting Troops with Smart Cookies

-Now that troops have cookies and are completing transfers in Smart Cookies, volunteers (especially new volunteers) may need your expert support.
-Share your tips and tricks for navigating the system and point them towards helpful resources including The Smart Cookies Guide for Families, Smart Cookies Guide for Volunteers, training videos in the Smart Cookies Safety & Training tab, and the just-in-time reminders in The Cookie Press.
+Now that troops have cookies and are completing transfers in Smart Cookies, the volunteers (especially new volunteers) may need your expert support.
+Share your tips and tricks for navigating the system and point them towards helpful resources including The Smart Cookies Guide for Families and Volunteers, training videos in the Safety & Training tab, and the just-in-time reminders in The Cookie Press.
 You can even hold Smart Cookies “office hours” in Zoom where troops can drop in with their questions.